hugohabel/amelia-start-page/README.md

 Of course, no one start page will serve everyone since your needs may be different.
 So I decided to create widgets for every functionality, and I'll be adding more in the near future.
 You may also suggest new widgets and/or functionality by opening an issue.

+### Why is this app named Amelia?

+This app is named after [Amelia Earhart](https://en.wikipedia.org/wiki/Amelia_Earhart) who was an aviation poineer.
+She was the first female aviator to fly solo across the Atlantic Ocean.

 ### Built With

 * [CRA](https://create-react-app.dev/)